open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 News is where you can view any posts made by any users.
 Click [here](news.md) to learn more about News.

 ## Achievement
-The Achievement is where you can add your achivements.
+The Achievement is where you can add your achievements.
 Click [here](achievement.md) to learn more about Achievements.

 ## Feedback
 Throughout planet, you will be able to give feedback on planet, courses, and more.
 Click [here](feedback.md) to learn more about Feedback.

 ## Manager
-The Manager role comes with another set of administrative features, including viewing reports, syncing the community with the nation, and performing upgrades on the community.
+The Manager role comes with another set of administrative features.
+This includes viewing reports, syncing the community with the nation, and performing upgrades on the community.
 Click [here](manager.md) to learn more.